apple1417/bl-sdk-mods/Readme.md

 ### No BL3 Ads
 Removes the BL3 ads from the main menu.

-Compatible with BL2.
-TPS probably also works, but the sdk currently crashes there.
+Compatible with both BL2 and TPS.

 ### Onezerker
 Ever felt gunzerking with two different guns was too complicated?
 No?
 Well too bad.
 Makes you gunzerk with two copies of the same gun instead of two different ones.